Plasterboard Recycling & Disposal

 Is plasterboard hazardous waste?

-Plasterboard is not classed as hazardous waste, however, it is banned from being dumped in general waste landfill sites in the UK.
+Plasterboard is not classified as hazardous waste; however, it is banned from being disposed of in general waste landfill sites in the UK.

-Plasterboard contains gypsum which when mixed with general waste reacts to create a toxic hydrogen ide gas.
+Plasterboard contains gypsum, which, when mixed with general waste, reacts to create a toxic hydrogen sulfide gas.

 Gypsum materials, such as plasterboard, should be separated from general waste and recycled or disposed of safely.